apollographql/apollo-server/docs/source/testing/mocking.md

 description: Mock your GraphQL data based on a schema.
 ---

+> 📣 **New in Apollo Server 4:** Apollo Server 4 removes both the [`mocks` and `mockEntireSchema`](../migration/#mocks-and-mockentireschema) constructor options.
+This article has been updated to use the `@graphql-tools` package to mock data for Apollo Server.
+For the most up-to-date information on `@graphql-tools`, we recommend referencing [their documentation](https://www.graphql-tools.com/docs/mocking).

 Mocking enables Apollo Server to return simulated data for GraphQL operations based on your server's schema.
 The strongly-typed nature of a GraphQL API lends itself to mocking, which is an important part of a GraphQL-first development process.

 Mocking enables frontend developers to build out and test UI components and features without needing to wait for a full backend implementation.
 Mocking is also valuable when using a UI tool like [Storybook](https://storybook.js.org/), because you don't need to start a real GraphQL server.